 History of Paul Anderson

-Anderson set four official Olympic weightlifting records (clean and press, snatch, clean and jerk, and total weight), and was listed in the 1985 Guinness Book of World Records for his 6,270-pound backlift, which at the time was considered the greatest weight ever lifted by a human being.
+Anderson set four official Olympic weightlifting records (clean and press, snatch, clean and jerk, and total weight), and was listed in the 1985 Guinness Book of World Records as well as Famous First Facts for his 6,270-pound backlift, the greatest weight ever lifted by a human being.
 Some of Anderson’s more unusual feats of strength included driving a twenty-penny nail through a two-inch board with his fist, lifting two 85-pound dumbbells with his little fingers, and picking up a table with eight men sitting on it.

 Significant events in Paul’s life.